jc487497/a2-cp3402-2019-team26/README.md

 * Staging: The branch used by the staging site (Your local development environment should be on this branch)

 ### Feature Branches
-When developing new features for the theme, do not work directly on the Staging branch.
-Make an appropriately named feature branch off of Staging.
+When developing new features for the theme, do not work directly on the 'Staging' branch.
+Make an appropriately named feature branch off of 'Staging'.
 When the feature is finished, it should be merged back into 'Staging'.

 As an example, if you wanted to develop the themes header, you would:
-1. Make a new branch from Staging called 'header'
+1. Make a new branch from 'Staging' called 'header'
 2. Make changes to the themes header and test them within the 'header' branch
 3. Merge the 'header' branch back into the 'Staging' branch when the header is complete